hytechclub/web-103/README.md

 # Web 103: Advanced JavaScript
-This course dives a deeper into some of the more advanced features of JavaScript.
+This course expands upon the material from Web 102, and dives deeper into more JavaScript concepts.
+Students will learn about objects, data, functional programming, asynchronous execution, and more!
+By the end of the semester, students should be able to create an advanced website that connects to an external API and dynamically updates based on real live information.

 ## Outline
-Here is an outline.

 - Week 1: JavaScript Review
 - Week 2: Arrays (pulled from Web 102)